lucasfpac/Finance-Dashboard/expenseswebsite/README.md

 - **Installing and Setting up a Postgres Database**: Use PostgreSQL for smooth data management.
 - **Setting up Static Assets**: Configure HTML, CSS, and JS files for frontend.
 - **Setting up Apps, Views, URLs, Templates**: Organize project structure and render pages effectively.
+- **Heroku Deployment**: Deploy your application to Heroku for online hosting.
 - **Ajax User Registration**: Enhance user registration with Ajax for interactivity.
 - **Ajax Validation**: Validate usernames and email addresses in real-time.
 - **Password Toggle Feature**: Allow users to toggle password visibility for convenience.